 The legislation shows that the government is eager to impose a certain morality on others as the Bill excludes gay couples, single men and women, and unmarried couples who want a child.
 In doing so, the government overlooks the needs of many same sex couples and single parents.

 Votaries of the ban have argued that commercial surrogacy is used for trafficking, and foreigners abandon children born through surrogates.
 Such violations should be addressed with an iron fist.
-However, has there been a comparison between the number of cases of misuse and those cases where families have benefited from surrogacy?
+However, has there been a comparison between the number of cases of misuse and those cases where families have benefited?
 Other practices are misused too, but they are all not banned.